-Individuals who experience, witness or otherwise become aware of instances of violence, harassment, bullying, sexual harassment and/or discrimination in the workplace should immediately report these issues to a Manager, Human Resources representative, or National Executive Director, whomever they feel most comfortable with.
-Individuals are strongly encouraged to report all incidents as soon as possible after they occur by way of completing a Respectful Workplace Complaint Form.
+Individuals who experience, witness, or otherwise become aware of instances of violence, harassment, bullying, sexual harassment and/or discrimination in the workplace should immediately report these issues to their direct supervisor or the Network Human Resources Manager, whomever they feel most comfortable with.
+Individuals are strongly encouraged to report all incidents as soon as possible in writing after they occur by way of completing a Respectful Workplace Complaint Form.
 The individual(s) receiving the complaint form, or verbal complaint, will take steps to resolve the situation.
-In all cases, the National Executive Director or National Board President must be informed and appropriate resources will be allocated to the investigation and resolution process.
-Alternatively, a trusted Director of the National Board or Senior Staff, serving as designates, must be informed so appropriate resources will be allocated to the process should the complaint be directed at either the National Executive Director or National Board President, or both.
+In all cases, the Network Human Resources Manager or National Board President must be informed, and appropriate resources will be allocated to the preliminary investigation and resolution process.
+Alternatively, a trusted Director of the National Board or Senior Staff, serving as designates, must be informed so appropriate resources will be allocated to the process should the complaint be directed at either the Network Human Resources Manager or National Board President, or both.

-Once the situation has been brought forward, it will be assessed in a timely manner by a neutral party (which may include the Human Resources representative, or another external third party) to determine the appropriate course of action, which may take the form of a formal investigation.
-The individual(s) leading the investigation process must not in any way be involved in the reported incidents, or be in a position of authority to the complainant(s), respondent(s) and/or witnesses, to ensure there is no conflict of interest.
+Once the situation has been brought forward, it will be assessed in a timely manner by a neutral party (which may include the Network Human Resources Manager, or another external third party) to determine the appropriate course of action, which may take the form of a formal investigation.
+The individual(s) leading the investigation process must not in any way be involved in the reported incidents or be in a position of authority to the complainant(s), respondent(s) and/or witnesses, to ensure there is no conflict of interest.